brooth/jeta-site/mysite/home/markdown/validator.md

     <h2>Validators</h2>
 </div>

 `Jeta` provides validation framework.
-Let's find out why it's better than rivals.
-As the example we will use an action that hires an employe on a job.
+Let's find out why it's better than the rivals.
+For this example, let's assume we have an action that hires employees on a job.

     :::java
     public class HireAction {